vivekjoshi5/google-data-analytics-capstone-project/README.md

 # google-data-analytics-capstone-project
-A capstone project of Google data analytics specialization based on data analysis process.
-It covers data analysis &amp; visualization to find important insights that a wellness company can use for a better marketing strategy.
+This repository contains the project I made during Google Data Analytics Specialization in R programming language.
+It covers data analysis & data visualization to find important insights that a wellness company can use for a better marketing strategy.